Suspension splittings of 5-dimensional Poincar\'{e} duality complexes and their applications: Applications

 The cohomotopy and modular cohomotopy groups are related in the usual long exact sequence which starts

 and extends infinitely to the right, where $m\geq\max\{(\dim X+1)/2,3\}$ (these sets may fail to be groups in the bottom degree).
 For example, when $\dim X=5$, the following sequence is exact

-In fact, this is an exact sequence of groups and homomorphisms, since $S^3$ is a group.

-The following statement is a simple application of the Freudenthal Theorem which will be used in the sequel. \begin{prop} If $X$ is a CW complex of dimension $\leq 2n-2$, then stablisation induces isomorphisms
+The following statement is a simple application of the Freudenthal Theorem which will be used in the sequel. \begin{prop} If $X$ is a CW complex of dimension $\leq 2n-2$, then stabilisation induces isomorphisms

 where $\pi^n_S(X)$ ($\pi^{n+1}_S(X;\mathbb{Z}/k)$) is the nth stable cohomotopy group (with coefficients) of $X$. \end{prop} Now, let us turn to computation.
 For this we specialise to $X$ being a 5-dimensional Poincar\'{e} duality complex satisfying the assumptions of Theorem~\ref{thm_main theorem}.
 Of course,